-Grieving Forward: Death Happened, Now What?
-I was 45 years old when my husband, Donald, died unexpectedly of a heart-attack in November of 1999.
+In November of 1999, I was 45 years old and my first husband, Donald, died unexpectedly of a heart-attack.
 We had just celebrated our 25th wedding anniversary.
 Both of our children were teenagers at the time.
-My family spent the first few months after his death in shock and numb.
+I spent the first few months after his death in shock and numb.
+So did my children.
 What I realized during this time was that I couldn’t even define the word grief.
-Additionally, I couldn’t figure out what was happening to us either.
+Additionally, I had no idea what was happening to me or how to help my children.
 All I knew was the pain was unbearable.
 My search for answers began…

 Thank you for spending this time with me.
-Check in with me on the blog or Facebook page.

 Linda is a nationally recognized grief support facilitator and a Certified Grief Recovery Specialist in The Grief Recovery Method by The Grief Recovery Institute.
 From February of 2002 – March of 2013 she volunteered at New Hope Center for Grief Support located in Northville, Michigan where she co-facilitated grief support groups and was a workshop speaker.
 Linda is a former Foster Parent (Livingston County, Michigan) and a former member of Insights Toastmasters, Brighton, Mi.
 In 2004 Linda graduated from Ann Arbor Institute of Massage Therapy, Ann Arbor, Michigan.
-When time allows, she attends Siena Heights University.